Finneas O'Connell: Acting

 In 2011, Finneas played a student in the comedy film Bad Teacher.
 In 2013, he co-starred in Life Inside Out, written by and starring his mother Maggie Baird and directed by Jill D'Agnenica.
 He had recurring guest roles on Modern Family and Aquarius, and played Alistair in the final season of the musical comedy-drama television series Glee in 2015.

 Personal life

-Finneas is based in Los Angeles.
-He has been in a relationship with YouTuber Claudia Sulewski since September 2018.
+Finneas lives in the Los Feliz neighborhood in Los Angeles.
+O'Connell has been in a relationship with YouTuber and actress Claudia Sulewski since September 2018.
 His single "Claudia" was written after the night they met.
+On September 24th 2025, the couple announced their engagement on social media.

-He was raised vegetarian, before then becoming vegan.
+He was raised vegetarian before becoming vegan.

+O'Connell endorsed the Kamala Harris 2024 presidential campaign.
+On June 8, 2025 he was struck by tear gas while protesting against mass deportations by ICE.